adr1anh/adrianhamelink.com/content/authors/admin/_index.md

   url: https://www.epfl.ch/

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on cryptography and .
+bio: Adrian Hamelink is a master's student in computer science at EPFL.
+His research interests include threshold cryptography, multi-party computation and zero-knowledge proof systems.

 # Interests to show in About widget
 interests: